Tables turn as India's female health workers get COVID jab

-PUNE, India, Jan 21 (Thomson Reuters Foundation) - Jyoti Bhambure is usually the one dispensing medicine - this week she was at the receiving end, among the first in India’s million-strong force of women health workers to win a COVID-19 vaccine.
+PUNE, India (Thomson Reuters Foundation) - Jyoti Bhambure is usually the one dispensing medicine - this week she was at the receiving end, among the first in India’s million-strong force of women health workers to win a COVID-19 vaccine.

 Dressed in a bright green sari with a gold border, Bhambure visited the small, rural hospital in western India at the time allotted and said the jab had lifted a weight off her shoulders.